The One-Page AI Policy That Ships in Two Weeks

 7. Fast disclosure is rewarded.
 Concealment is the incident.
 This is the only sentence on culture you need.

 Open a blank document.
 Write the seven lines that make up the one-page policy: owner, approved tools, off-limits data, what you monitor, the consequence, the review cadence, the last-updated date.
 Fill in what you can answer today.
-For the lines you cannot fill in, you have just produced the agenda for the next two weeks of work.
+For the lines you can’t fill in, you’ve just produced the agenda for the next two weeks of work.

 Send the draft to three people: the manager of your highest-leverage AI user, the head of IT, and the head of legal.
-Tell them you are shipping a one-page policy in fourteen days and you want their edits, not their committee.
+Tell them you’re shipping a one-page policy in fourteen days and you want their edits, not their committee.